-You can view materials from previous engagements below:
+You can view materials from earlier events below:

 Currently the only access to West Bragg Creek is by crossing the Elbow River at the Balsam Avenue Bridge.
 During times of catastrophic events such as extreme flooding or a forest fire, the crossing may be cut off, isolating the area of West Bragg Creek with no emergency access route.